SreeramVipparla/Coffee_shop_full_stack/README.md

 # Introduction

 I have created a website that emulates as a cafe for students to order drinks, socialize, and study hard.
-This website also has password authentication to protect each user's data using Python, JavaScript, TyprScript, SCSS AND HTML.
+This website also has password authentication to protect each user's data using Python, JavaScript, TyprScript, SCSS and HTML.

 The website has the following functionality: